Serbians vote in elections marred by reports of irregularities and violent incidents

 The Ne Damo Jadar (Don’t Give Jadar) association, which mobilised Serbian citizens against the mine, posted on Facebook on April 3: “Attempts to steal votes have already begun.
 The streets will not be left empty, no one is blind – we see how many of us there are, there is no silence on theft!
 The streets will confirm the turnout!”

-Several recent elections in Serbia have been followed by protests, some of them violent, as opposition supporters take to the streets to voice their frustration at being unable to oust the SNS via the ballot boxes.
+Several recent elections in Serbia have been followed by protests, some of them violent, as opposition supporters take to the streets to voice their frustration at being unable to oust the SNS via the ballot box.